Celsius Holdings Unusual Options Activity

 Celsius Holdings plays in the energy drink subsegment of the global nonalcoholic beverage market, with 96% of revenue concentrated in North America.
 Celsius' products contain natural ingredients and a metabolism-enhancing formulation, appealing to fitness and active lifestyle enthusiasts.
 The firm's portfolio includes its namesake Celsius Originals beverages (including those that are naturally caffeinated with stevia), Celsius Essentials line (containing aminos), and Celsius On-the-Go powder packets.
 Celsius dedicates its efforts to branding and innovation, while it utilizes third parties for the manufacturing, packaging, and distribution of its products.
 In 2022, Celsius forged a 20-year distribution agreement with PepsiCo, which holds an 8.5% stake in the business.

-Consistent in their evaluation, an analyst from Piper Sandler keeps a Overweight rating on Celsius Holdings with a target price of $65.
-An analyst from TD Cowen persists with their Buy rating on Celsius Holdings, maintaining a target price of $50.
-An analyst from Morgan Stanley has decided to maintain their Equal-Weight rating on Celsius Holdings, which currently sits at a price target of $50.
-An analyst from Roth MKM has decided to maintain their Buy rating on Celsius Holdings, which currently sits at a price target of $65.
-An analyst from B of A Securities downgraded its action to Underperform with a price target of $32.
+An analyst from Piper Sandler has decided to maintain their Overweight rating on Celsius Holdings, which currently sits at a price target of $50.
+An analyst from Morgan Stanley persists with their Equal-Weight rating on Celsius Holdings, maintaining a target price of $50.
+Maintaining their stance, an analyst from Maxim Group continues to hold a Buy rating for Celsius Holdings, targeting a price of $50.
+An analyst from B of A Securities has decided to maintain their Underperform rating on Celsius Holdings, which currently sits at a price target of $26.
+An analyst from Stifel persists with their Buy rating on Celsius Holdings, maintaining a target price of $51.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Celsius Holdings with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.